 If you’ve ever gone swimming in a pool, you’ve probably heard of chlorine, the chemical used to keep swimming water clean.
 If your eyes felt itchy after a swim with your eyes open underwater, you can blame chlorine for that too.
+Chlorine is also used to purify drinking water in some places, and there it is even more important to measure its concentration and keep chlorine levels under a safe limit.

 What is chlorine?

 Chlorine is a chemical element from the halogen family.
 Halogens produce salts like table salt, which consists of sodium chloride (NaCl).
-Yes, that’s chlorine you see there.

 Even though most of us know the use of chlorine mainly in water applications, you can find it in industries such as pharmaceutical, textile, and paper.
-In all cases, chloride acts as a reagent for chemical reactions.
+In all cases, chlorine acts as a reagent for chemical reactions.
 It can bleach, oxidize, or disinfect.

 However, you must measure and monitor the chlorine level in the water.
 Too much would waste the chemical and increase costs, and too little wouldn’t completely disinfect your water.